Palau Güell: A Glimpse into Gaudí's Early Work and Genius

 In addition to its innovative use of space and light, Palau Güell is also notable for its use of traditional materials.
 Gaudí was a master at working with stone, wood, wrought iron, pottery, glass, and other materials, and this is evident throughout the building.
 From the intricate stone carvings on the facade to the beautiful wrought iron work on the balconies and staircases, Palau Güell is a showcase of Gaudí's skill as an architect and designer.

-The history of Palau Güell
+The History of Palau Güell

 Palau Güell was commissioned by Eusebi Güell and served as the home of the Güell i López family until they moved to Park Güell.
-Over the years, Palau Güell has been recognized for its architectural and historical significance.
+Over the years, Palau Güell has been recognised for its architectural and historical significance.
 In 1969, it was declared a historical-artistic monument by the Spanish Government.
 In 1984, it was designated a Cultural Asset of National Interest by the Catalan Government and a World Heritage Site by UNESCO.

 Address: Carrer Nou de la Rambla, 3-5, 08001 Barcelona